ThreeSixtyGiving/standard/documentation/identifiers.md

 1. Make sure you have asked for a 360Giving prefix.
 2. Look for an existing internal identifier given to your grants (for example, a sequential number assigned to each grant at the point of application).
 The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.
-3. Add this to the end of your 360Giving prefix.
+3. Add your 360Giving prefix in front of your identifier.

 ```eval_rst
 .. admonition:: For example